iamqiss/Nia/time-server/docs/LIVE_DEPLOYMENT_COMPLETE.md

-# 🚀 **Sonet Live Deployment - Complete Guide**
+# 🚀 **time Live Deployment - Complete Guide**

 ## 🎯 **Overview**

-This guide provides the complete roadmap for deploying the Sonet founder moderation system to live production.
+This guide provides the complete roadmap for deploying the time founder moderation system to live production.
 The system is designed to rival Twitter with enterprise-grade security, complete founder anonymity, and professional moderation capabilities.

 ## 🏗️ **System Architecture**